fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ---

-## 8. Pearson Correlation for Behavioral–Well-Being Associations
+## 10. Pearson Correlation

 ### Decision

-Use participant-level Pearson correlation to examine associations between behavioral deviations and well-being measures.
+Use participant-level Pearson correlation to examine behavioral–well-being relationships.

 ### Why?

-The analysis aims to determine whether higher or lower behavioral deviation scores are associated with higher or lower well-being scores within each participant.
+The main statistical objective was to determine whether changes in measurable behavioral or sleep-related elements were associated with changes in well-being within an individual.

 Pearson correlation provides a straightforward measure of the strength and direction of a linear association.